adammj/ecg-sleep-staging/README.md

 ## Loss function

 A new Cohen's-kappa-correlated loss function was designed for this work, which is included in the self-contained model folders.
-However, its main repository (with looser licensing) is <https://github.com/adammj/loss-functions>.
+However, its main repository (with looser licensing) is at (<https://github.com/adammj/loss-functions>).

 ---